 If you are a dog owner, we are sure you love your furry friend.
 In fact, you most likely feel they are part of the family.
 However, not everyone will hold the same opinion about your pet.
-Guests, neighbors and visitors might have a bad experience with your dog.
+Guests, neighbors, and visitors might have a bad experience with your dog.
 For whatever reason, a dog may harm someone.
 Whether it be biting or just scaring them, when a dog does so, the owner can be held liable.

-To protect yourself from having to pay huge medical bills and other expenses, following are some ways to limit your liability as a dog owner.
+To protect yourself from having to pay huge medical bills and other expenses, the following are some ways to limit your liability as a dog owner.

 Put Up a Fence

 The best way to limit your liability is to ensure your dog resides in an enclosed area.
 This way anyone who comes into contact with him or her must be on your property.

 If you do not have a fence, the dog can run wild and attack people.
 With a fence, you can argue in court, if necessary, that the victim created the situation by intruding on your property.